 We are diligently identifying industry experts and related research so that we can better address these and other concerns raised by our customers and the media.
 We intend to provide our customers with educational information on these three issues.

 Safety.
 Safety is our highest priority.
 Studies indicate all Silver Spring Networks-enabled devices present an extremely low-level of radio frequency exposure when compared to the regulatory limits established by the Federal Communications Commission (FCC) for safe operations.
-Smart meters transmit for only a fraction of the day for short durations and actual radio frequency emissions are actually less than commonly used devices such as cell phones and microwave ovens.
+Smart meters transmit for only a fraction of the day for short durations and actual radio frequency emissions are less than commonly used devices such as cell phones and microwave ovens.

 Security.
 We take the security of our communications and information technology systems very seriously.
 Maintaining secure systems is an ongoing process.
-Modern smart grid systems, such as the system we plan to implement, incorporate proven security solutions, but no complex data network can be made 100% secure.
-As we implement new Smart Grid systems we will incorporate future enhancements to our cyber security systems.
+Modern smart grid systems, such as the system we plan to implement, incorporate proven cyber security solutions.
+Unfortunately, no complex data network can be made completely secure.
+As we implement new smart grid solutions, we will work to incorporate further enhancements to our cyber security solutions.

 Privacy.
 We are committed to ensuring the privacy of our customers’ data.
 Our privacy policy includes the following commitments:

-We will not sell, rent, or license your personal information.
+We do not sell, rent, or license personal information.

 We treat customer information as confidential, consistent with legal and regulatory requirements.

-We will only share your information with your consent, or as provided for in our privacy policy.
+We only share your information with your consent, or as provided for in our privacy policy.

 We require any person or organization we share data with to protect customer information.